CBSE Class 6 Science Notes Chapter 10 Motion and Measurement of Distances

-- Scale must be in contact with the object being measured.
+- The scale must be in contact with the object being measured.

 - If scales are broken or the zero mark is not visible, it can lead to a zero error.
 Then measuring from a different mark must be carried out.

-- While measuring the eye must be exactly above the point where the measurement is to be taken, in order to avoid parallax errors.
+- While measuring the eye must be exactly above the point where the measurement is to be taken, to avoid parallax errors.

 Ex – 10.6 – Measuring the Length of a Curved Line

 We cannot measure the length of a curved line directly by using a metre scale.
 We can use a thread or divider to measure the length of a curved line.